Alexander Evert Kawilarang: Indonesian National Revolution

 After the Proclamation of Indonesian Independence, Kawilarang returned to Jakarta and enlisted in the newly formed Indonesian army.
 In October 1945, he was assigned to the staff of the First Command of West Java or Komandemen I Jawa Barat in Purwakarta and given the rank of major.
 In January 1946, he became Chief of Staff of the Bogor Infantry Regiment of the Second Division.
 In August 1946, he became the commander of the Second Brigade ("Surya Kencana") of the newly formed Siliwangi Division and was promoted to lieutenant colonel.
 He was in command of the brigade during Operation Product, a Dutch offensive against Indonesian forces.
 He also commanded the First Brigade for a brief period when the brigade was transferred to Yogyakarta.

 In mid-1948, Kawilarang was included in a contingent of government and military officials to Bukittinggi in West Sumatra.
 The move was in anticipation of a second Dutch offensive and to allow the formation of an Indonesian emergency government outside of Java.
 Kawilarang was assigned to lead the Seventh Sub-Territorial Command (or Komando Sub-Teritorial VII) for Tapanuli and the southern region of East Sumatra.
 One of his tasks was to stop the infighting between factions of the army in the area.
-When the Indonesian government-in-exile was enacted after the second Dutch offensive began, Kawilarang was appointed as Deputy Military Governor of the region in Sumatra with Ferdinand Lumbantobing appointed as Military Governor.
+When the Indonesian government-in-exile was enacted after the second Dutch offensive began, Kawilarang was appointed as Deputy Military Governor of the region in Sumatra with Ferdinand Lumban Tobing appointed as Military Governor.